Third stream: Composers and performers

 The Chicago Jazz Philharmonic, primarily performing compositions by its founder and Chicago based composer, trumpeter, and conductor Orbert Davis, is the only professional orchestra solely dedicated to performing Third Stream music in North America.
 The orchestra is composed of Chicago-based jazz and classical performers.

-Schuller suggested Béla Bartók had fused his music with the folk music of Eastern Europe.

 Paul Whiteman employed string sections in his jazz bands in the 1920s, as did Artie Shaw in the 1940s.
 These musicians had written parts and supported the improvisers.
 More dramatic attempts to bridge jazz and classical were made by Charlie Parker in 1949 and in the 1950s by J. J. Johnson, John Lewis, and William Russo.

 George Gershwin blended jazz and symphonic music in Rhapsody in Blue (1924).
 French composer Darius Milhaud used jazz-inspired elements, including a jazz fugue, in La création du monde.
 Igor Stravinsky drew from jazz for Ragtime, Piano-Rag-Music, and the Ebony Concerto composed for clarinetist Woody Herman and his orchestra in 1945.
 Other composers who used jazz include George Antheil, Leonard Bernstein, Aaron Copland, Morton Gould, Paul Hindemith, Ernst Krenek, Bohuslav Martinů, Maurice Ravel, Dmitri Shostakovich, William Grant Still, and Kurt Weill.
 Although few of these examples can be classified third stream, they demonstrate interest and appreciation for jazz among classical composers.
-Mary Lou Williams's Zodiac Suite, which fused classical and jazz music and was performed by a symphony orchestra, is cited as a fore runner of third stream music.
+Mary Lou Williams's Zodiac Suite, which fused classical and jazz music and was performed by a symphony orchestra, is cited as a forerunner of third stream music.